KS Indrajitsinhji… followed in the steps of his great-uncle Ranji and uncle Duleep into the Test arena. Photo courtesy: Indrajisinhji’s family

-KS Indrajitsinhji, born June 15, 1937, was a long-serving wicket-keeper batsman in domestic cricket who played four Test matches for India.
+KS Indrajitsinhji, born June 15, 1937, was a long-serving wicketkeeper batsman in domestic cricket who played 4 Tests for India.
 A nephew of the great Duleepsinhji, Indrajitsinhji and Chandu Borde combined in a memorable ninth wicket partnership in the 1964-65 Bombay Test against Australia to clinch one of the most memorable match victories in the history of Indian cricket.
 Arunabha Sengupta recalls the career of the blue-blooded cricketer.

 Jamnagar of the present day, formerly known as Nawanagar, houses the world’s biggest oil refinery — belonging to Reliance Industries.
 However, historically, the city was the seat of the Jadejas.
 It had been substantially renovated by Kumar Shri Ranjitsinhji during the 1920s.
 Saying adieu to cricket, the Jamsahib, the erstwhile oriental magician with the willow, had turned his attention to his state and building Jamnagar had been one of his major initiatives.

 Four years after Ranji’s death in 1933, and five years after his brilliant nephew KS Duleepsinhji had to give up cricket to preserve his health, a new scion of the family saw the light of the day in this very city.